Transparency in Coverage

 - When a decision is made, you and your provider will receive a letter that states the decision.

 NOTE: If the health services are approved, the letter will list the services that have been authorized (for example, office visit only or office visit and lab tests).
+We will respond within 15 days of receipt of the request.

 - Please read this letter carefully so you know what services have been authorized.